The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 When journalists and scientists were asked about communication training for scientists, both groups overwhelmingly and similarly agreed that scientists should receive training and that scientists should devote work time to becoming better at communicating.
 Although the view that scientists who excel at communication should receive material incentives from their employers was the least popular view for both groups, scientists agreed with this view at a significantly higher rate than journalists did.

-screenshot 2024 06 13 at 10.23.16 am
+Screenshot 2024 06 13 at 10.23.16 AM

 Notes: All participants were asked to indicate their agreement with communication norms for scientists from 1 (strongly disagree) to 5 (strongly agree).
 Scientists agreed with the idea that scientists who excel at communication should receive material rewards from their employers more than journalists did at p < .01.